sayginburak/backtest-tracker/README.md

   - Pip measurements
 - Calendar view to visualize daily backtest completion
 - Burndown chart to track progress over time
-- Export/Import data as JSON (for GitHub Pages data persistence)

 - Responsive UI that works on both desktop and mobile

 ## How to Run Locally